Find Affordable College Courses

 6 Yearly Graduations

-Utah State University is the 13th most popular school in the nation for students seeking a master's degree in transportation and materials moving.
-The average in-state tuition for full-time undergraduates is $8,042 per year, while in-state graduate students, on average, pay $6,534 per year.
-During the 2020-2021 academic year, 6 people received their master's degree in transportation and materials moving from USU.
+Utah State University comes in at #13 on our list of the most popular colleges offering master's degrees in transportation & materials moving.
+Roughly 27,600 attend the school each year.
+The average in-state tuition for full-time undergraduates is $7,387 per year, while in-state graduate students, on average, pay $6,763 per year.
+During the most recent year for which we have data, 6 people received their master's degree in transportation & materials moving from USU.
+Of these students, 9% were women and 18% were members of underrepresented racial-ethnic groups.
+Data shows that USU graduates that hold this degree go on to make a median salary of $85,493.

 #14